 The secret to a perfect tablescape?
 Apparently, the rule is ‘’something tall, something fat and something flat’’.

 I’m normally not a fan of bright primary colours, but Adrian’s beach bar at Mullin’s Beach, Barbados, is the most charming and thought through piece of design I’ve seen for some time.
 Soft pink seashells and rare corals adorn the steps up to the bar, which is a white wooden hut with magenta detail.
-A local artist has decorated the wall outside – complete with exotic pretend fruit in Technicolor.
+A local artist has decorated the wall outside – complete with Technicolored pretend fruit.

 Pitzhanger Manor is the former country residence of Sir John Soane (1753-1837), who remodelled an existing manor into his ideal type of house.
 At Pitzhanger Soane had the chance to experiment with his most radical ideas, and to incorporate inspiration from the Grand Tour (columns, frescos, ruins!).
 This is a calming and very elegant dwelling.
 I adore Soane’s use of colour and light as well as his references to Greek and Roman architecture.

 The Easter weekend was spent in south of France drinking blush rosé and eating plenty of seafood.
 After all, there are just so many eggs one can have.
 I love the palette of southern France; the pastel facades contrasting against the sea, the silver green foliage of the olive trees and skies (blue during most of the visit).
 In my favourite store in Collioure, I found a beautiful tablecloth with coral pattern.
 Perfect for my new garden and Summer evenings.